Jeandre Labuschagne

+Jeandre Labuschagne (born 17 July 1999) is a South African rugby union player who currently plays as a lock or flanker for the in Japan Rugby League One.
+He joined the Eagles during the 2024–25 season.
+He previously represented the in the United Rugby Championship, EPCR Champions Cup, EPCR Challenge cup and in the Currie Cup.

-Labuschange was named in the side for the 2021 Currie Cup Premier Division.
-He made his debut for the against the British & Irish Lions on 10 July in the 2021 British & Irish Lions tour to South Africa.
+Labuschagne was named in the squad for the 2021 Currie Cup Premier Division.
+He made his debut for the against the British & Irish Lions on 10 July 2021 during the 2021 British & Irish Lions tour to South Africa.